 - The setting

-Positive experiences are what make your guests trust you, return for more, and recommend you to their friends and family.
+Positive experiences are what make your customers trust you, return for more, and recommend you to their friends, family, and in online reviews or social media.
+Providing excellent customer service consistently is key to building customer loyalty and fostering repeat visits.

-Businesses need to design the experiences guests want, and continuously improve them as attitudes and behaviors evolve if they are to remain competitive.
+Businesses need to design the experiences customers want, and continuously improve them as attitudes and behaviors evolve if they are to remain competitive.

 How to improve the customer experience in restaurants

-Here are a few suggestions to improve the guest experience:
+Here are a few suggestions to improve the customer experience:

-Make convenience king – if that’s what your guests expect
+Make convenience king – if that’s what your customers expect

 Ensure employees are engaged

-Getting feedback not just from your guests, but from your staff can help to illustrate where your customer service might be failing.
-Your staff are on the frontline and hear it first hand.
-Improving the guest experience starts with providing your team with the tools they need to succeed, so take their feedback into account and empower them to create the experience your guests expect.
+Getting feedback not just from your customers, but also from your staff, can help to illustrate where your customer service might be failing.
+Your staff is on the frontline and hears things first hand.
+Improving the customer experience starts with providing your team with the tools they need to succeed, so take their feedback into account and empower them to create the experience your customers expect.

 Use data to inform your actions

-Now, the restaurant experience borders multiple channels, so collecting feedback to understand how the experience can be improved is the first step.
-The next is understanding it so you know what steps to take.
-Collecting feedback manually can take too much time – and it might mean you miss negative reviews that are made in online spaces you don’t control, such as social media or online review sites.
+With the restaurant experience crossing multiple channels, collecting customer feedback to understand how the experience can be improved has never been more important.
+Collecting feedback manually can take too much time – and it might mean you miss negative sentiment expressed in online spaces you don’t control, such as social media posts or online review sites.

 Focus on customer service

-Offering attentive and personalized customer service can be the difference between an okay restaurant and a successful one.
-No matter the scenario – responding to negative reviews, offering in-restaurant customer service, or messaging in response to online feedback you’ve requested – responsive and proactive service is key.
+Offering attentive and personalized service can be the difference between an okay restaurant and a successful one.
+No matter the scenario – responding to negative reviews, offering in-restaurant customer service, or messaging in response to online feedback you’ve requested – responsive and proactive service is key to creating positive dining experiences that turn satisfied customers into loyal patrons.

-Thanking guests for their time and feedback, quickly resolving issues, being consistently professional, and offering helpful recommendations are good ways to engage your guests.
-Your customer service might be the reason why guests choose to return – and to recommend.
+Thanking customers for their time and feedback, quickly resolving issues, being consistently professional, and offering helpful recommendations are good ways to engage your customers.
+This attentive service might be the reason why customers choose to return – and to recommend.

 Start a loyalty program and offer personal rewards

-An easy way to encourage guests to return and to make them feel more invested in your restaurant is to offer a loyalty program.
-Investing in customer engagement solutions – such as rewards for times visited, birthday gifts, and more – can help you to develop a closer relationship with your guests.
-How they feel about your brand is important, and a loyalty program can help guests to feel as though they personally have a stake in returning for more.
-Remember to optimize the rewards based on your guests’ personal preferences for the best results.
+An easy way to encourage repeat customers and to make them feel more invested in your restaurant is to offer a loyalty program.
+Investing in customer engagement solutions – such as rewards for times visited, birthday gifts, early access to special events, and more – can help you to develop a closer relationship with your customers.